Sembiance/dexvert/README.md

   --outputState                   If set, will output the state as JSON --outputStateToFile [filePath]  If set, will output the state as JSON to the
                                   given filePath
-  --tmpDirPath [dirPath]          Use a different tmp dir (default is
-                                  os.tmpdir()).
-I suggest setting this to a 'tmpfs' mounted RAM disk.
   --brutePrograms                 If unable to identify <inputFilePath> just
                                   run every available program on it --midiFont [midiFont]           Convert MIDI files with a specific midi font.
 Default: eaw